Israel in the Eurovision Song Contest 2009: Final

 The final took place on 2 March 2009 at the Nakdi TV Studios in Jerusalem, hosted by Eden Harel and broadcast on Channel 1 as well as online via IBA's official Eurovision Song Contest website Eurovil.
 The show was also broadcast via radio in Hebrew on Reshet Gimmel and in Arabic on Reshet Dalet.
 All four competing songs were performed by Noa and Mira Awad and the winning song, "Einaiych (There Must Be Another Way)", was selected by a combination of the votes from four voting groups: two regional juries (30%), an expert jury of IBA representatives (30%) and a public vote (40%).
 The public vote that took place during the show was conducted through telephone and SMS.
 The singers described "There Must Be Another Way" not as a song of peace, but as a song that emphasises hope and understanding through common humanity and a call to respect the humanity of others.

 Controversy

 There was some controversy about the duo performing together for Eurovision.
-Several Jewish and Arab local artists and intellectuals called for Awad to step down because, in their view, her participation would convey a false impression of national coexistence that would be used to cover up the deaths of Palestinian civilians in the Gaza Strip.
-In an interview on National Public Radio, Awad acknowledged this criticism, and said, "We're not naïve enough to think that we're representing any existing situation.
+Several Jewish and Arab artists and intellectuals called for Awad to step down because, in their view, her participation would convey a false impression of national coexistence that would be used to cover up the deaths of Palestinian civilians in the Gaza Strip during the 2008–2009 Gaza War.
+In an interview on NPR, Awad acknowledged the criticism and said, "We're not naïve enough to think that we're representing any existing situation.
 We are trying to show a possible situation that we believe is possible if we just make the necessary efforts."